 We also believe that since there are plenty of Jewellery Weeks and events and shows around the globe, you do not lack the platforms to show your work as an artist; however you often lack the tools of cultural management and of understanding politics, that will enable you to expand your rigid and limited circle to new potential visitors/customers who may be eager to understand, appreciate and finally buy your work.

-The tabu of “project mamagement and money making” is one of the main subjects we will address in the Jewellery Convention Athens (JCA) we plan for autumn 2018 in Athens Greece.
-Stay tuned, for we will publish more information and an Open Call for papers and participation very soon!
+The tabu of “project mamagement and money making” is one of the main subjects we will address in the Inkubator meeting which will take place in early January 2019 in Athens Greece.:

 *Myths 2015 at Weltraum Gallery / Myths 2016 inside a van stationed at Munich central plazas put at our disposal fee-free by the City of Munich which backed us via “Platform” / Initiation 2017 at Florian Trampler Gallery / Initiation 2018 at the same venue.